top of page

 Q1.
 How can nurses protect themselves against false accusations?

-Nurses can protect themselves by immediately contacting their liability insurance provider, hiring a specialized nursing license attorney, and meticulously documenting all interactions related to the accusations.
-It's crucial to avoid speaking about the case to anyone before consulting legal counsel.
+Nurses can protect themselves by immediately contacting their liability insurance provider, contacting a Nurse Advocate, and meticulously documenting all interactions related to the accusations.
+It's crucial to avoid discussing the case with anyone before consulting legal counsel.

 Q2.
 What are common sources of false accusations against nurses?